trussworks/Engineering-Playbook/practices/appeng/adrs/0002-distributed-tracing.md

 ### ADR Goals and Anti-goals

-- Goal: Choose which set of libraries for generating distributed tracing data to use at call sites (across programming languages) within the codebase
+- Goal: Choose which set of libraries to use within a codebase (across programming languages) for generating distributed tracing data
 - Anti-goal: Committing to a specific "backend", i.e. platform or service for gathering, exploring, and displaying trace information
   - Sub-goal: Leaving open as many options as possible for the backend